 417 West Main is immediately adjacent to what was the abandoned John Graves Ford Memorial Hospital [pictured above (top left) and below].
 Prior to its demolition in 2007, Bane spent the entirety of his adolescence living under the shadow of “The Old Hospital” — his bedroom window directly facing the eerie remains of the structure where his mother had been born [WARNING: VERY CREEPY LINK ↗].
 A frequent witness to a variety of paranormal phenomena, the intuitive young child often experienced intense levels of psychic fear and always — without a single exception — slept facing his sister’s room; never turning (West) toward the dilapidated, macabre infirmary looming just next door, (North) toward his closet, concealing an eldritch nexus inside the attic, nor, across the hall, (East) toward the most frightening room of the house.
 Fortunately, despite being confronted by a vast array of bewildering chimeras, Bane was always able to rely on the providential light of love — that emanated (South) from the rooms of his family —to shield him from a myriad of spectral forces.
 Such a profound reliance on tight knit familial love, the constant companionship of his beloved Australian shepherd, ample exposure to a multitude of diverse older influences, and endless hours spent exploring Kentucky’s beautiful natural settings (on foot and horseback) provided pivotal counterweights to the phantasmagoria he encountered each night.

 The intensity of Bane’s early life experience was further compounded by a variety of health issues (spawned from a serious undiagnosed food allergy) and was highlighted by a unique, hereditary form of somnabulism.
-An anomalous, near nightly condition that can be described, in short, as sleep walking (with perfect motor control) during active REM sleep wherein the content of dreams is experienced as a visual hallucination woven into and on top of sense reality.
-If physically awoken in such a state, what was being experienced — while dreaming — as a tree might (for example) dissolve back into the bedside dresser.
-It is a process most notable for the extremity of its discombobulating effects (if awoken) and the marked difficulty of correctly orienting one’s self during such transitional phases.
-From sword fights and leaps across the room, to sitting up in bed and chatting/laughing with invisible interlocutors, it is a phenomenon that has taken on a multiplicity of forms throughout his life and continues to facilitate meaningful engagement with perplexing and imaginative mythopoetic dreamworlds.
+An anomalous, lifelong condition that can be described, in short, as sleep walking with perfect motor control (and open eyes) during active REM sleep wherein the content of dreams is experienced as a visual hallucination woven into sense reality.
+If physically awoken during such an episode, what was being experienced as a tree — while dreaming — might dissolve back into the bedside dresser — for example.
+It is a process most notable for the extremity of its discombobulating effects (if awakened) and the marked difficulty (and skill) of correctly orienting one’s self through transitional phases.
+From leaps across the room and sitting up in bed chatting/laughing with invisible interlocutors to struggles between dimensions, it is a phenomenon that has taken on a multiplicity of forms throughout his life and continues to facilitate meaningful engagement with perplexing and imaginative mythopoetic dreamworlds.

 Shortly after Bane’s family moved out of the house on Main Street they lost both Bane’s maternal grandfather (Coffman Glass) and his mother’s oldest sister (Patty Anne) in near succession.
 Bane had been extremely close to both, having had the good fortune of spending a great deal of time with each before their passing.
 After Patty Anne’s funeral Bane and his mother traveled to visit another of his aunts in Sarasota, Florida.
 On the seventh day — after the death of Patty Anne— a bird greeted Bane and his mother, who were swimming alone at an isolated neighborhood pool.
 For nearly twenty minutes the bird climbed on them, allowed them to stroke her feather’s softly, and jumped down and back up into their laps repeatedly.
 Two days later, Bane’s mother, while reading a book that his deceased aunt had left in Florida on her final visit, happened upon a chapter chronicling stories of deceased family members visiting their loved one’s as animals, with the example given, in the book, being that of birds.
 The inside of the back cover signed: Patty Anne.